asweigart/pyautogui/README.md

 macOS needs the rubicon-objc module installed (in that order).

-Linux needs the python3-xlib (or python-xlib for Python 2) module installed.
+Linux needs the python-xlib module installed.

 Pillow needs to be installed, and on Linux you may need to install additional libraries to make sure Pillow's PNG/JPEG works correctly.
 See: